Criminal Justice Reform

 Criminal justice reforms are sweeping both the federal and state levels, making the hiring of ex-offenders increasingly common among employers.

 ISSA is a proud member of the Getting Talent Back to Work Coalition because we believe it is unjust for those who have already served their time to be “‘re-sentenced’ by employers.”
-Since 2010, we have brought custodial training programs to county prisons with transferrable skills like “chemical safety, carpet care, cleaning hard floored surfaces and bathrooms, and custodial service operations” and certifications so that inmates emerge with the “the knowledge and confidence to pursue a career” in the cleaning industry.
+Since 2010, we have brought custodial training programs to county prisons with transferable skills like “chemical safety, carpet care, cleaning hard floored surfaces and bathrooms, and custodial service operations” and certifications so that inmates emerge with the “the knowledge and confidence to pursue a career” in the cleaning industry.

 At the federal level, the First Step Act is a bipartisan effort bringing nonviolent ex-offenders to a place where they can re-enter the workforce after serving their time.
 This has the potential to keep recidivism rates down while providing a safety valve for labor shortages.

 There are many programs at the state level that guide employers toward job searchers with criminal histories.
 Illinois for example offers employer incentives such as fidelity bonding and tax credits, as do other states.
 If you are considering hiring ex-offenders, the Federal Bureau of Prisons will also be running a new program to help employers hire inmates upon their release.
 Additionally, if you have questions regarding background checks, interviewing, or negligent hiring, consult SHRM’s Getting Back to Work toolkit.